-Six self-catering farmhouse apartments for couples on a tranquil Burgundy wine estate with a heated pool, near major wine villages of the Côte d'Or.
+Six self-catering farmhouse apartments for couples on a tranquil Burgundy wine estate with pool, near major wine villages of the Côte d'Or.
 Also suitable for groups of up to 12.

 En La Marre is an early 19th century farmhouse and barns, set amidst forests, meadows, lakes and streams in a tranquil rural location.
 The estate adjoining the property is farmland where cattle are raised, with wild flowers, birds and wildlife in abundance.